Del Water Gap: 2025–present: Chasing the Chimera

-In July 2025, Jaffe played a set at Lollapalooza and released the single "How to Live".
+Jaffe played a set at Lollapalooza in July 2025.

+Also in July 2025, Jaffe released his first solo single in two years, "How To Live".

-In August 2025, he played the first leg of his AU / IE / UK tour, headlining in the UK and Ireland, including a sold out show at London's HERE @ Outernet venue.
-The same month, Jaffe released the single "Marigolds" and announced the upcoming release of his third studio album, Chasing the Chimera via Mom+Pop Music.
+In August 2025, he played the first leg of his AU / IE / UK tour, headlining in the UK and Ireland, including a sold out show at Outernet London.
+The same month, Jaffe released the single "Marigolds" and announced the upcoming release of his third studio album, Chasing the Chimera via Mom + Pop Music.
 The single "Damn" was released in October 2025.

-In November 2025, Jaffe released the album Chasing The Chimera.
-The album is his third release on Mom + Pop Music and peaked at number seven on the Top Albums Debut USA Spotify Chart.
-The album title is a reference to Italian director Alice Rohrwacher's 2023 film La Chimera.
-Jaffe named the album following a conversation he had with actress Isabella Rossellini during a visit she paid to the film club he runs with his 101-year-old grandmother, Patricia.
+Chasing The Chimera was released in November 2025, his third release on Mom + Pop Music.
+The album title is a reference to Italian director Alice Rohrwacher's 2023 film La chimera.
+Jaffe named the album following a conversation he had with actress Isabella Rossellini at the film club he runs with his 101-year-old grandmother, Patricia.

+On December 20, 2025, Jaffe appeared as a special guest during a Jonas Brothers concert on their Jonas20: Greetings from Your Hometown Tour at the CFG Bank Arena, singing his single "How to Live".

+Logo

+Del Water Gap's logo is a drawing of anthropomorphic horse named "Horse with Bowl Cut" that he drew on a napkin at The Hungarian Pastry Shop in New York City in 2019.

+A neon sign of "Horse with Bowl Cut" which was gifted to Jaffe by his label tours with him.